1aron/aronrepo/packages/aronrepo/README.md

 `aron pack <entryPaths...>` supports glob patterns that let you specify multiple entry points at once, including the output of nested directories.

-Specifying an entry point will cause the Javascript output `format` to be preset to `cjs,esm`.
+Specifying an entry point will cause the JavaScript output `format` to be preset to `cjs,esm`.

 ```
 aron src/**/*.ts